Transferring Linear Features Across Language Models With Model Stitching: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Michael Lepori, Jake Russin, and other members of the LUNAR Lab at Brown University for feedback at various stages of this project.
 We are also grateful to Neel Nanda for his valuable input during the early stages.
 AC would also like to thank Thomas Chang, Patrick Peng, and the CSCI2222 course at Brown for fruitful discussions about this work.
 AS acknowledges the support of armasuisse Science and Technology through a CYD Doctoral Fellowship.
+This project was supported in part by a Young Faculty Award from the Defense Advanced Research Projects Agency Grant \#D24AP00261.
+Ellie Pavlick is a paid consultant for Google Deepmind.
+The content of this article does not necessarily reflect that of the US Government or of Google and no official endorsement of this work should be inferred.